 The World Quality Report 2017-18 states that the number one objective for QA & testing is the need to increase the quality of the product or software.

-This statement is based on a survey taken by 1,660 senior technology professional in 32 different countries.
+This statement is based on a survey taken by 1,660 senior technology professionals in 32 different countries.
 Here are the full results of the survey:

 But how can you increase the quality of your product if you can’t assess it accurately?
 Which metrics should you use to begin with?